Newfoundland vs Norfolk Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Newfoundland has a typical lifespan of 9-10 years, while Norfolk Terrier lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
 Newfoundland is predisposed to Heart Conditions, Orthopedic Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Norfolk Terrier faces its own health challenges including Heart Conditions, Orthopedic Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health